 From the Glottis to the Pelvic Floor: Making Clinical Connections

-- At the end of this online course the participant will be able to articulate the function of three anatomical components of the epi-glottal system.
+- By the end of this online physiotherapy course, the participant will be able to articulate the function of three anatomical components of the epi-glottal system.

-- At the end of this online course the participant will be able to articulate three steps in the trigeminal/vagal alarm system.
+- By the end of this online course, the participant will be able to articulate three steps in the trigeminal/vagal alarm system.